| RAID Levels and RAID Data RecoveryBerkeley researchers defined five types of RAID: RAID 1, 2, 3,

 which we'll read when we cover RAID

+level 3.
 Because of its high cost and complexity, RAID 2 never really caught

 on.
 In fact, it isn't even used commercially today.
 RAID 2 uses